dhgwilliam/qv/README.md

 intro
 ---

-qv is similar to the OSX application Notational Velocity/NValt
+qv is similar to the OSX application Notational Velocity/NValt but works via the CLI

 installation
 ---